jamiew/buynow-screensaver-mac/README.md

 A macOS recreation of the classic **BUY NOW** screensaver by [Ficus Kirkpatrick](http://toastycode.com/besavers/) for BeOS.

-It has a dark blue background and white text.
+It has a dark blue background and flashing white text.

 ![Screenshot](screenshot.gif)